 Rackham’s annual King Talks are TED-style talks echoing the theme of U-M’s MLK Symposium.
 Through this program, Rackham students publicly communicate the relevance of their research to Dr. Martin Luther King Jr.’s legacy.
 King Talks Speakers receive an honorarium and a professional footage of their talk for their own use.

 In collaboration with Rackham Graduate School, CRLT offers programs to help graduate students prepare to pursue and succeed in faculty careers.
 Topics include preparing for the job market, learning about current issues in higher education, tenure and faculty worklife, and effective teaching for a diverse student body.

-Dr. Kirsten Elling, Graduate Student Advancement Coordinator at the University Career Center, meets with doctoral students virtually and in the Rackham Building for career counseling and coaching.
+Dr. Kirsten Elling, Graduate Student Advancement Coordinator and Dr. Tim Cavnar, Ph.D.
+Career Coach at the University Career Center, meet with doctoral students virtually and in the Rackham Building for career counseling and coaching.
 Graduate students can schedule an appointment through Handshake to discuss career exploration, the job search, resumes and CVs, interviews, and more.Schedule an Appointment

 We know graduate students often ask, “what’s next” and “what else.”
 That’s why we have created a space for you connect with Rackham alumni and explore potential answers to those questions.
 Rackham Connect is a digital space developed in partnership with the Career Center’s University Career Alumni Network (UCAN) where students can connect with alumni and potential mentors.

 More alumni are joining Rackham Connect each day, and they’re excited to hear from you.
 Create your profile and start connecting.Create Your Profile